 Pop Dat Active:

 Don't be stingy with your Talisman of Ascension, and always be on the lookout for opponents that you can pick out or who want to pick your ADC.

 Being quick with your fingers may turn the game in your favor.
-Instantly popping a Mikael's Crucible in order to keep up with a fleeing ADC may be gamechanging, as well as Exhausting the enemy APC the moment you know they are about to combo.
+Instantly popping a Mikael's Blessing in order to keep up with a fleeing ADC may be gamechanging, as well as Exhausting the enemy APC the moment you know they are about to combo.